FReeshabh/virtual-reality-project-1/README.md

 # Virtual Reality Project 1 - Rishabh Tewari
 This project is an individual project on creating a human scale scene, on how Covid 19 affected us.
-When opening up the project, we'll be transported to a 'Void' scene, with two transport orbs, for a pre-covid scene, and a post-covid (present) scene.
+When opening up the project, we'll be transported to a *magical* 'Void' scene, with two transport orbs, for a pre-covid scene, and a post-covid (present) scene.
 The pre-covid scene showcases 'you' out and around in the real world, with other people, foxes, cars, etc. (and martial artists fighting!)
 The post covid scene transports us to a room (modelled after mine) where we are trapped, with interactive elements, and elements from the start of quarantine time (such as toilet paper).

-You can view the live demo [here](https://freeshabh.github.io/virtual-reality-project-1/)
+You can view the live demo [here](https://freeshabh.github.io/virtual-reality-project-1/) You can also watch a video demo [here](#)

-## Development
+## Description
+When the application starts we're transported to an empty area with two transport orbs.
+![Image of the initial void area with the two orbs] (assets/img/pic1-void.png)

 ## Libraries and frameworks used
 * Aframe: https://aframe.io/releases/1.0.4/aframe.min.js